-The arrival of the Pan Am Samoan Clipper was the forerunner of regular air service linking New Zealand to North America.
+The arrival of the Pan American Clipper (later to be renamed Samoan Clipper) was the forerunner of regular air service linking New Zealand to North America.

 Thousands of New Zealanders, crowding the edge of the harbour, cheered lustily as the flying boat taxied to the landing stage in Mechanics Bay.

 Led by Captain Edwin Charles Musick, one of the greatest of aviation pioneers, the crew filed up the gangway to be greeted by a crowd of notables including the Minister of Justice, Mr HGR Mason; the Auckland Harbour Board Chairman, Mr CG Macindoe; and the Mayor of Auckland, Mr Ernest Davies.

 A second survey flight, also known as the first timetable flight, arrived at Auckland on Boxing Day of the same year.
 On this occasion, Captain Musick and crew were officially welcomed by Prime Minister Michael Joseph Savage.